foundersandcoders/coursebook/src/learn/database/index.md

 It's a bit awkward to have to manually call functions to insert data when we want to check our DB is working.
 It would be nice if we had a script to run that could "seed" the DB with some pre-defined example data.

+Delete your existing `db.sqlite` file, so we don't have to worry about any data already inserted.

-Let's start by writing some SQL to insert example tasks.
+Let's write some SQL to insert example tasks.
 Create a `database/seed.sql` file:

 ```sql
 BEGIN;